 What We're Growing:

-We grow thornless blackberry canes that produce rich, dark berries in early summer.
-Trained along trellises, they’re generous producers and natural showstoppers — offering fruit, flowers, and foliage with purpose.
+We grow thornless blackberry canes that produce dark berries in early summer.
+They’re generous producers and natural showstoppers offering fruit, flowers, and foliage with purpose.

 How We Use Them: